LOADING ...

 The storm of the had past

-The slow falling rain mixed with in my eyes
+The slow falling mixed with tears in my eyes

 What my told me to see.